From Hell: Plot

 Prince Albert Victor, Duke of Clarence, also known as Prince Eddy, secretly marries and fathers a child with Annie Crook, a shop girl in London's East End.
 Prince Eddy had visited the area under an assumed name and Annie is unaware of her husband's royal position.
 Queen Victoria becomes aware of the marriage and has Albert separated forcibly from his wife, whom she places in an asylum.
 Victoria then instructs her royal physician Sir William Gull to impair Annie's sanity, which he does by damaging or impairing her thyroid gland.
 The prince's daughter is taken to Annie's parents by the artist Walter Sickert, a friend of Eddy's who had accompanied him on his trips to the East End.
 Annie's father believes the child to be his through an incestuous relationship with his daughter.
 Sickert reluctantly leaves the child with Annie's parents.

-The potentially scandalous matter is resolved, until a group of prostitutes — Annie's friends Mary Kelly, Polly Nichols, Anne Chapman, and Liz Stride — who are aware of the illegitimate child and its royal connections, attempt to blackmail Sickert to pay off a gang of thugs who are threatening them.
-After Queen Victoria learns of the blackmail attempt, Gull is once again enlisted, this time to silence the group of women who are threatening the crown.
-The police are complicit in the crimes — they are granted prior knowledge of Gull's intentions, and are adjured not to interfere until the plot is completed.
+The potentially scandalous matter is resolved, until a group of prostitutes – Annie's friends Mary Kelly, Polly Nichols, Anne Chapman, and Liz Stride – who are aware of the illegitimate child and its royal connections, attempt to blackmail Sickert.
+After Queen Victoria learns of the blackmail attempt, Gull is enlisted to silence the group of women.
+The police are granted prior knowledge of Gull's intentions, and are adjured not to interfere until the plot is completed.

-Gull, a high-ranking Freemason, begins a campaign of violence against the four women in Whitechapel, brutally murdering them with the aid of a carriage driver, John Netley.
+Gull, a high-ranking Freemason, murders the four women in Whitechapel with the aid of a carriage driver, John Netley.
 While he justifies the murders by claiming they are a Masonic warning to an apparent Illuminati threat to the throne, the killings are, in Gull's mind, part of an elaborate mystical ritual to ensure male societal dominance over women.
 While targeting Kelly, Gull also kills Catherine Eddowes, who was using Kelly's name as an alias.
-As the killings progress, Gull becomes more and more psychologically unhinged, until he finally has a full psychic vision of the future while murdering a woman he believes to be Kelly.
+As the killings progress, Gull becomes psychologically unhinged and has a vision of the future while murdering a woman he believes to be Kelly.

-Gull takes Netley on a tour of London landmarks (including Cleopatra's Needle and Nicholas Hawksmoor's churches), expounding on their hidden mystical significance, which is lost to the modern world.
+Gull takes Netley on a tour of London landmarks, expounding on their hidden mystical significance.
 Later, Gull forces the semi-literate Netley to write the infamous From Hell letter.
 Following this, several people write letters to the police claiming to be the murderer, and the nickname "Jack the Ripper" becomes a household name.
-Gull has a number of transcendent experiences in the course of the murders, culminating with a vivid vision of what London will be like a century after the last murder.
-It is implied that, through his grisly activities, male dominance over femininity is assured, and the 20th century is thus given its dominant form, though Gull finds it disgusting nevertheless.